exasol/row-level-security/doc/user_guide/introduction.md

 As an example take a soccer team and a chess club.
 You might be a member in one of them, both or none.

-Tables can be annotated with a _single_ group.
+Each row can assigned with to _single_ group.
 In this case you can think of that group collectively owning the row.

 If one of the groups a user is a member of matches the group owning a row, that user may read the row's contents.